 Enabling older users to confidently and safely use public transport, and providing a safety net when route mishaps happen, is the goal of the ASSISTANT project.
-The main target group of ASSISTANT is mobile older people, particularly when they are travelling to new places or beginning to use public transport, or after having stopped driving.
+The main target group of ASSISTANT is mobile older people, particularly when they are travelling to novel places or beginning to use public transport, or after stopping driving.

-One of the requirements for successful and independent ageing, is to be engaged in the world, and the mobility of older people is the first step for this.
-The ASSISTANT project will help them in using public transport anywhere (rural/urban) and provide a simple yet effective safety line for them.
+One of the requirements for successful and independent aging is to be engaged in the world and the mobility of older people is the first step for this.
+The ASSISTANT project will aid them in using public transport anywhere (rural/urban) and provide a simple yet effective safety line for them.
 The single most effective feedback of the ASSISTANT system is to remind the user when to exit the bus/metro or change direction, a very critical yet to-date unsupported feedback element in travelling which allows the user to enjoy the time of journey without constantly checking the progress of the vehicle.

 Coordinator: Fundación Tecnalia, Spain